 Intercity VIP Bus

-Mount Damavand, which is known as the highest mountain in Iran and the Middle East, as well as the highest volcanic peak in Asia, is located in northern Iran.
+Mount Damavand as Natural Attraction in Tehran is known as the highest mountain in Iran and the Middle East, as well as the highest volcanic peak in Asia, is located in northern Iran.
 Mount Damavand is located in the north of Iran, in the central part of the Alborz mountain range in the south of the Caspian Sea and in the Larijan district of Amol city.
 This magnificent mountain is located in Mazandaran province in terms of divisions.
 In addition, this mountain is visible from the cities of Tehran, Qom and Varamin, as well as the Caspian Sea, during the sunny and sunny weather.

 Various sources of measurements have been proposed for the elevation of Damavand peak from the sea level.
 According to the National Portal of Statistics of Iran, the altitude of this summit is 5,610 meters; other sources, including the National Geospatial Data Base of Iran and the site of the NASA Earth Observatory, have a height of 5,670 meters and 5,671 meters for the summit of this mountain Mentioned.